-15 Ways to improve your eLearning quiz questions
+15 ways you can enhance your eLearning quiz questions

 Your eLearning course includes a quiz — that’s pretty much a given.
 The quiz might be at the end and serve as the primary means of assessing learners’ mastery of the course material.
 Alternatively, one or more quizzes sprinkled throughout the course may act as knowledge checks and provide opportunities for learners to recall and apply the material.
 These quizzes both reinforce learning and begin to create the kind of long-term knowledge retention that is one of the ultimate goals of training.